entornoseducativos/moodle-mod_qrcode/README.txt

 This activity plugin was created using this templage: https://github.com/moodlehq/moodle-mod_newmodule

+GradeQR is a plugin, an App, and an idea.
+The idea is to allow teachers to grade assignments by scanning a QR code.
+Generally I use this technique to make grading assignments during class go more quickly, but there are many applications.
+For example, students could copy and paste the QR codes into their assignments.
+Or, you might use it as a way to quickly record that they have participated in a class discussion.

+This plugin is a very simple activity plugin that encodes the server's url, the course id, the activity id, the student id, and the maximum grade for the assignment into a QR code.
+Upon scanning the QR code, an app submits a grade to the server using Moodle's web service capability.
+To communicate with the server, the administrator does need to provide users of the app with a token.

 To use

 1) Copy the files and folders in this repository into mod/qrcode.